-This meatball pizza, made with tomato sauce, mozzarella, and tender beef and sausage meatballs piled atop pizza dough, takes homemade pizza to a whole new level.
+This meatball pizza, made with tomato sauce, mozzarella, and tender beef and sausage meatballs piled atop pizza dough, takes homemade pizza to a whole new and indulgent level.

 - Quick Glance